Category Archives: Veterinary Topics

 - 12- Week *Nobivac Canine 1-DAPPv

 - Other vaccines such as Lepto and Kennel Cough (Bordatella) should be given as needed–and avoided when possible.
 We recommend not combining these shots with any other vaccine–, especially rabies.
 Vaccine challenges the immune system to build antibodies; therefore, we strongly encourage you to space Lepto, Bordetella, and Rabies vaccination at least two weeks apart.
 We realize that many veterinary practices give multiple vaccinations at a single visit; however, this approach is easier on the immune system.
-If a reaction does occur, then you know what caused it and plan to avoid it in the future.
+If a reaction does occur, then you know what caused it and then can plan to avoid it in the future.
 Yes, we understand this is a more costly approach–avoiding the risk is worth it!

 - 16-Week Crossroad <== Opt for the Vaccine Titer Test instead of automatically getting another puppy shot.
-Your Vet is going to recommend just doing the shot because that is typical for the all-breed approach; however, a percentage of Weims are vaccine sensitive.
-Although your pup probably never had a reaction before, please do not ignore this warning.
+We sincerely hope your Vet will agree.
+Your Vet is likely going to recommend just doing the shot because that is typical for the all-breed approach; however, a percentage of Weims are vaccine sensitive.
+Although it is likely that your pup probably never had a reaction before, please do not ignore this warning.
 Even a mild vaccine reaction can trigger immune system issues–some of these lead to on-going health problems and in certain instances death.
 It is not worth the risk!
-The vaccine titer test runs more than double the cost of the typical puppy shot, but it might save you thousands over time as well as the potential heartache.
-Almost without exception, our protocol has been producing immunity by week sixteen, which means your puppy doesn’t need any more essential vaccine.
+The vaccine titer test runs more than double the cost of the typical puppy shot, but it might save you thousands over time as well as the potential heartache, but the above pdf file is a much less costly option for the Titer Test.
+Almost without exception, our protocol has been producing immunity by week sixteen, which means your puppy doesn’t need another puppy shot.
 If you need the optional vaccines (Bordetella or Lepto) these can be done; however, please space them at least two weeks apart from the Rabies.

-Vaccine Blog Post For the OwyheeStar Client Only click here! (requires password)
+- Vaccine Blog Post For the OwyheeStar Client Only click here! (requires password)

 PUPPY VACCINE CLARIFICATION (Lepto)

 There is a significant push by the Veterinary community (due to the recent rise of Lepto) to include Lepto in the puppy shot.
 The Weimaraner Club of America (as well as others who study this breed) recommend you wait to give the Lepto, etc. until the puppy shots are completed.
 The puppy shot should not include Lepto or Corona.
 No other vaccine should be combined with the puppy shot.
 Waiting for the Lepto, Bordetella, and another vaccine until the pup is a little older is less risky.
-It takes more effort and costs a bit more to space the vaccine, but is worth it.
+It takes more effort and costs a bit more to space the vaccine, but it is worth it.